Aldenham Works: Post War

 Aldenham turned the overhaul of buses into an industrial operation.
 A bus entering the works would first be inspected and any repairs required would be identified.
 The vehicle would have its body removed from the chassis, and then the running units such as brake system, axles, springs and other safety critical parts apart from the engine and gearbox would be removed from the chassis and would be inspected and, if needed, overhauled (at Chiswick Works).
 Each one of these sub-structures would be sent off for inspection and overhaul on its own line at Chiswick.
 The bodies would be placed on an inverting frame and rotated to access the underside so that road debris could be removed by steam cleaning.
 The body would then be moved by travelling crane to one of the many parallel bays in the main shop area.
 The body was placed on stands with staging all around for maximum access to all parts of the body.

 The overhaul would include such necessary work to return the bus to virtually "as new" condition and would be tailored to each vehicle depending on condition.
 For example, the body would have any damaged panels replaced or repaired, seats repaired and re-covered and any updates or modifications to the interior made.
 The chassis would be inspected, tested and have any service components changed or adjusted.
 This system of standard interchangeable components meant that when the chassis was ready to be rebuilt into a bus, the first available engine, transmission and body that had been 'outshopped' would be fitted.

-Although many bus bodies were re-united with their original chassis upon completion of the overhaul, this was not always the case as the huge degree of standardisation meant that there was considerable flexibly available to match any suitable body to any suitable chassis.
-Whether the original, pre-overhaul combination was retained or not, what was almost always the case was that the overhauled bus would leave Works with a completely different identity - see the paragraphs below on the 'Works Float'.
+Although many bus bodies were reunited with their original chassis upon completion of the overhaul, this was not always the case as the huge degree of standardisation meant that there was considerable flexibly available to match any suitable body to any suitable chassis.
+Whether the original, pre-overhaul combination was retained or not, what was almost always the case was that the overhauled bus would leave the works with a completely different identity - see the paragraphs below on the 'works float'.
 In the case of the Routemaster, there was no separate chassis in any case, just a pair of sub-frames bolted to the body and to which the running units were attached.

-Once a chassis and a body were re-united, the completed vehicle would be test run around the factory site, which would include a brake test.
+Once a chassis and a body were reunited, the completed vehicle would be test run around the factory site, which would include a brake test.
 Providing all was well mechanically, the bus would pass through the paint shop for a new coat of paint and varnish and would be fitted with a new identity including chassis, fleet and registration numbers, newly-covered seats and would then pass to the licensing shop for re-certification and then out to the receiving garage to return to service.